-Student Services Counseling
+Student Services

-Two kinds of counseling are available from the student services staff.
+Counseling: Two kinds of counseling are available from the student services staff.
 The first deals with discussing academic programs and providing basic financial aid information.
 The Registrar's Office can provide information pertaining to other colleges and universities and assist students who plan to transfer to or from Ozarka College.

 The other offers professional personal advisement.
-Any student who needs assistance in exploring career possibilities, assessing personal strengths, or dealing with problems is encouraged to visit the Vice President for Student Services, who can provide information to the student regarding professional assistance on or off campus.
+Any student who needs assistance in exploring career possibilities, assessing personal strengths, or dealing with problems is encouraged to visit the Associate Vice President of Student Services, who can provide information to the student regarding professional assistance on or off campus.

-The office of the Vice President of Student Services is located in the main administrative building on the Melbourne campus.
+The office of the Associate Vice President of Student Services is located in Student Services Center on the Melbourne campus.
 Office hours are Monday through Friday from 8:00 a.m. - 4:30 p.m.
 Other times may be arranged by appointment.

-FERPA

-Student Records and the Family Educational Rights and Privacy Act of 1974
+FERPA Student Records & the Family Educational Rights and Privacy Act of 1974:

 In compliance with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment), and as amended in 1988, Ozarka College maintains the confidentiality of student educational records.
-No one outside the institution shall have access to, nor will the institution disclose any information, other than Directory Information from the student's educational records, without written consent of the student except to qualified personnel within the institution, officials of other institutions in which the student seeks to enroll, to persons or organizations providing students with financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with judicial order, and to persons in an emergency in order to protect the health and safety of students or others persons.
+No one outside the institution shall have access to, nor will the institution disclose any information, other than Directory Information from the student's educational records, without written consent of the student except to qualified personnel within the institution, officials of other institutions in which the student seeks to enroll, to persons or organizations providing students with financial aid, specified officials for audit or evaluation purposes, to accrediting agencies carrying out their accreditation function, to persons in compliance with judicial order or lawfully issued subpoena, and to persons in an emergency in order to protect the health and safety of students or others persons.
 All these exceptions are permitted in the 1974 ACT and its 1988 revision.

 Written consent of the student is not required for Ozarka College staff and faculty members to utilize educational records for legitimate educational purposes.
 These members include faculty, advisors, administrators, and classified and professional level employees.
-At its discretion, the institution may provide Directory Information in accordance with the provisions of the Family Educational Rights and Privacy Act to include student name, major field of study, dates of attendance, enrollment status (full-time or part-time), degree and awards received and participation in officially recognized activities.
-Students, who wish Directory Information be kept confidential, may designate that through myOzarka.
+At its discretion, the institution may provide the following Directory Information in accordance with the provisions of the Family Educational Rights and Privacy Act:

+- Student name, address, telephone number, and email address - Date and place of birth - Major field of study - Dates of attendance and enrollment status (full-time or part-time) - Degree and awards received - Participation in officially recognized activities.